RimSort/RimSort/docs/faq.md

 ## How do I enable Steam client integration features like `Open mod in Steam` if I have Steam installed?

 Go to `Settings > Advanced > Enable Steam client integration` and check the checkbox.

+## Why do I get a `Could not initialize Steam API` error when starting RimWorld from RimSort?

+{: .note}
+> This is a known common issue on macOS.
+As a workaround, launch RimWorld directly via Steam.

+First, make sure you have `Steam client integration` enabled in RimSort's settings.
+Additionally, ensure that Steam is running and authenticated with the user that owns RimWorld.

+If the previous steps did not work, then try launching RimWorld from Steam instead of RimSort as a workaround.
+Unless you are using special run arguments, the mod list you created in RimSort should be the one used by RimWorld even if launched via Steam directly.
+If you use custom run arguments, you may need to pass them via Steam if launching from Steam.